Maintaining brand personality when working with a freelance content writer

 And you can also banish the dreaded writer’s block.

-And so, working with a professional content writer does not mean that you have to give up your unique brand personality and tone of voice.
+Working with a professional content writer does not mean that you have to give up your unique brand personality and tone of voice.

 In fact, being forced to think through your brand personality explicitly could even strengthen it.